weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 By request, we mean:
 An unfiltered vector search across the entire dataset for the given test.
 All latency and throughput results represent the end-to-end time that your users would also experience.
-In particular these means:
+In particular, these means:

 * Each request time includes the network overhead for sending the results over the wire.
 In the test setup, the client and server machines were located in the same VPC.
 * Each request includes retrieving all the matched objects from disk.
-This is the major difference from `ann-benchmarks` where the embedded libraries only return the matched IDs.
+This is a significant difference from `ann-benchmarks`, where the embedded libraries only return the matched IDs.

 ## Benchmark Setup